zipdrive/delaunay/README.md

 Calculates the counter-clockwise angle of rotation from this edge to the given edge.
 (The given edge must have at least one vertex in common with this edge.)

 ### Triangle
 The Triangle class represents a triangle in the Delaunay triangulation.
+It requires the same type arguments as `Mesh`.

 #### Properties
     IEnumerable<Vertex> Vertices